ylify/VEHoP/README.md

 ##Installation of HmmCleaner.pl: run two commands in HmmCleaner_install.sh (it might take ~20 minutes; be patient；try HmmCleaner.pl to check whether it was executable.)

-##As HmmCleaner.pl is not a necessary one and the installation could not be always finished properly, I write it as the optional step in this pipeline.
-If such a file is not found or not executable in your system or environment, it will automatically skip.
+##As HmmCleaner.pl is not necessary and the installation could not always be finished properly, I write it as the optional step in this pipeline.
+If such a file is not found or is not executable in your system or environment, it will automatically skip.
 You don't have to do anything.

 ##If you insist on installing it, please see the guidelines at https://metacpan.org/release/ARNODF/Bio-MUST-Apps-HmmCleaner-0.180750/source/INSTALL